 I’ve been playing with some very cheap, but quite good power meters made by Eastron for a few years now, in particular their compact (single-DIN) single phase Modbus meters.
 They are great for cheap (non-commercial) energy monitoring applications.
-The SDM120M variant has Modbus support for convenient data acquisition and integration.
+The SDM120M variant has Modbus over RS-485 support for convenient data acquisition and integration.

-There aren’t the easiest things to configure for Modbus communications and have a few quirks.
+These aren’t the easiest things to configure for Modbus communications and have a few quirks.
 Once you understand how to set them up, it’s quite easy.
 The aim of this post is to provide clear instructions on how to set the baud rate and address ready for use in the field.

 - You are using a Windows computer